-What is the STAR Method?
+What is the STAR method?

-- Describe the situation you were in
+- Describe the situation you experienced

-- Talk about the task you were expected to complete
+- Talk about the task you completed

 - Explain what action you took

 - Discuss the results of your action

 If you want to do well in your next interview, reach for the STAR method.
 STAR, which stands for situation, task, action and result, is a way to organize your thoughts and relay an anecdote that efficiently and effectively shows your interviewer how you behave in certain situations.

 What is the STAR Interview Method?

 Questions that call for a STAR answer are called behavioral questions, said Theresa Adams, senior HR knowledge advisor at the Society for Human Resource Management, an association for human-resources professionals.
 “It provides a candidate with a method of communicating a response in an organized method with a focus on behaviors and results,” Adams said.